Harshubh-Meherishi/SL-Lab-programs/README.md

 # SL-Lab-programs
-These are the programs covering important concepts taught in SL lab course
+These are the programs covering important concepts taught in Scripting Languages lab course